siddu1998/siddu1998.github.io/_posts/2020-2-23-The Art of Writing Emails.md

 * Using acronyms stick to capitals. 'cgpa' is a big 'NO NO'.

 **Content**
-  * '3rd Year CSE undergraduate', an email is an oppotunity to show your best work.
-Whenever you get the opportunity drop of words which assert things that are obvious.
-Professors are smart people, they for sure will make out you are an undergraduate.

   * The more we relate the way we talk the way we write, the messier it gets.
 When people talk, we talk with a lot of emotion and add all the adjectives we know. 'perfect cgpa of 10' is a very emotional statement.
 'CGPA of 10' still has your CGPA 10 and also conveys the exact same point.
 The word perfect is rebundant and an emotional weight.

 **EDIT!**